-Emerge is the Experimental Media Research Group.
+Emerge is the Experimental Media Research Centre.

-As creative, practice-led researchers, the group share critical concerns in relation to experimental media practices.
+As creative, practice-led researchers, the centre share critical concerns in relation to experimental media practices.
 We have grown significantly since 2010, and our experience draws on REF outputs at National and International level in contemporary and critical art practice, media and digital arts, spatial interaction, documentary video and networked audio.

 These research outputs have been exhibited Internationally, including; Apexart (USA), Natural History Museum (UK), Laboral (ES), Casino Foundation (LUX), Centre for Land Use Interpretation (USA), Barbican Gallery (UK), V&A (UK), ZKM (DE), Watershed (UK), FACT (UK), John Hansard Gallery (UK), and The Henry Moore Institute (UK).
 Research has been included in publications from MIT, Royal Academy, Centre Pompidou and research papers produced for SIGGRAPH, Tate and other leading International institutions